Last Updated on May 12, 2023 by Celeste.

 Santorini island with kids may sound like a challenge but if you pick the right tours and don’t plan to many excursions, you will have a great family experience!

 The western part of the island is rocky, where huge cliffs and deep waters make it difficult or kids to swim.

 If you do decide to swim in Oia, stay close to your children because the water gets dramatically deep just a few meters from the shore.

 Santorini is dry and hot in the summer.
 Don’t forget to bring good walking sandals and sunhats.

 Where to stay in Santorini with kids

-I have selected the best hotels for families in Santorini with kids.
-The list can be found in
+I have selected the best hotels for families in Santorini with kids: Click here for the

 How to get to Santorini island with kids